 - 7 were from community groups.

-Copies of the submissions can be viewed on MyViews.
+Copies of the submissions can be viewed on Engage Victoria.
 Please note that personal details have been redacted.

 Reporting and timing

-Stage one of the review commenced in July 2015 and is expected to conclude this year, with a report and recommendations delivered to the Minister for Consumer Affairs, Gaming and Liquor Regulation in July 2016.
+Stage one of the review commenced in July 2015 and was expected to conclude, with a report and recommendations delivered to the Minister for Consumer Affairs, Gaming and Liquor Regulation in July 2016.